viz-cx/docs.viz.cx/docs/accounts.md

 [Format](#props-desc-table): µShares

-The number of Shares that the account has requested for [share reduction] (./economy.md#shares-reduction).
+The number of Shares that the account has requested for [share reduction](./economy.md#shares-reduction).

 ### withdraw_routes